ENGL1002 Literary Classics

 - Students are able to (1) to study literary works of enduring influence and importance; (2) to analyse, consider and critique the processes of literary judgement; (3) to apprehend the effects of genre, culture and history in literary works; (4) independently read creative primary material and develop discriminative and imaginative responses to texts; (5) identify connections between literary production and broader sociocultural, political and historical events; (6) express ideas concisely and clearly in both oral and written formats; and (7) contribute thoughtfully and constructively to group discussion.

-- Typically this unit is assessed in the following ways: (1) essay; (2) examination; and (3) tutorial participation.
+- Indicative assessments in this unit are as follows: (1) essay; (2) examination; and (3) tutorial participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.